jnnchi/VeganValued/README.md

 ## Instructions for Use:
 For those cloning our repository:
-> Please download our "images" folder, HTML, CSS, and Javascript files to your device.
-Make sure that all files are named correctly!
+> Please download our project as a ZIP file to your device, then unzip it.
 >
 > After that, simply click on the HTML file and enjoy!
 >